 IBM shares its financial model each year with investors in the context of its long-term strategy.
 IBM is also in a highly competitive fast-moving industry that competes for clients, talent and investment opportunities including acquisitions.
 As such, we do not disclose specific targets under the annual and long-term plans because it would signal IBM’s strategic focus areas and impair IBM’s ability to leverage these areas for competitive advantage.
-For example, disclosure of our free cash flow targets would provide insight into timing of large capital investments or acquisitions.
+For example, disclosure of our free cash flow targets would provide insight into timing of large capital investments.
 Knowledge of the targets could also be used by competitors to take advantage of insight into specific areas to target the recruitment of key talent from IBM.
 Disclosing the specific targets and metrics used in the qualitative assessment made by the Chairman and CEO would give our competitors our insight to key market dynamics and areas that could be used against IBM competitively by industry consultants or competitors targeting existing customers.
 Finally, IBM has a specific acquisition and divestiture strategy that could be negatively impacted if the specific targets were disclosed.

 Annual incentive program

-The Company sets business objectives at the beginning of each year which are reviewed by the Board of Directors.
-These objectives translate to targets for the Company and for each business unit for purposes of determining the target funding of the Annual Incentive Program.
+IBM sets business objectives at the beginning of each year which are approved by the Board of Directors.
+These objectives translate to targets for IBM and for each business unit for purposes of determining the target funding of the Annual Incentive Program.
 Performance against business objectives determines the actual total funding pool for the year which can vary from 0% to 200% of total target incentives for all executives.
-At the end of the year, management assesses the financial performance for the Company based on performance against financial metrics.
 Each year the Compensation Committee and the Board of Directors review IBM’s annual business objectives and set the metrics and weightings for the annual program reflecting current business priorities.
-The metrics and weightings for 2014 and 2015 are listed below.
+The metrics and weightings for 2015 and 2016 are listed below.